jessepav/lacygoill-wiki-backup/OOP/glossary.md

 This implies  that the designer must  name the objects, define  their behaviors, and specify which objects can activate specific behaviors on other objects.

-A design turns the tools that the client  need to do what they want, into formal specifications for those tools.
+A design turns an  informal description of the tools that the  client need to do what they want, into formal specifications for those tools.

 ## OOP